 Larry Dulay Itliong: Modesto "Larry" Dulay Itliong brought attention to the plight of farmworkers.
-Born in the Philippines in October 1913, he emigrated to the United States in April 1929.
+Born in the Philippines on October 25, 1913, he emigrated to the United States in April 1929.
 While working in the canneries and the agricultural fields in Alaska, Washington, California, Montana, and South Dakota, Itliong witnessed the plight of working-class communities of color.
 He passionately began organizing to demand fair pay and more humane working conditions for his fellow workers.

 Recognizing Larry Itliong's legacy of seeking justice and equity for all workers, the State of California declared October 25 as "Larry Itliong Day."